1. The History of the Davis Cup

 5. Who Has Qualified for the 2019 Davis Cup Finals?

-Australia competed as Australasia from 1905, when the US and Great Britain got bored of simply playing each other.
+Australia competed as Australasia from 1905, when the US and other countries got bored of simply playing each other.
 Australasia brought together the best players from Australia and New Zealand to win five titles by 1914, after which Australia competed individually.
 The Davis Cup continued to expand, splitting into an ‘America Zone’ and a ‘Europe Zone’ in 1923.
 This laid the foundations for the continental structure that remains almost a hundred years later.

 Even without any New Zealand players to help, Australia continued to thrive – they even won 15 out of 18 titles from 1950 to 1967.
-The US, Great Britain, Australia and France shared all titles until 1974, but victories have since been shared around more.
+The US, Australia and France shared all titles until 1974, but victories have since been shared around more.
 The creation of a 16-team World Group in 1981 ensured the world’s best would face each other every year, a format which lasted until the big changes made for this year’s competition.

 Who Has Won the Most Davis Cups?